sesem4/Nelda/docs/SPI/ProcessingServiceSPI.md

 <td>

 `GameData gameData` - The game data

-`World world` - The world of the game

 `Priority priority` - The priority, which is to be run for the current process round
 </td>